Azdaroth/Azdaroth.github.io/source/_posts/2014-04-21-you-dont-necessarily-need-gem-for-that-feature.markdown

 <h2>Wrapping up</h2>

-<p>Using third party gem isn't always a best solution, sometimes it's quite easy to write similar solution.
+<p>Using third party gem isn't always the best solution, sometimes it's quite easy to write similar solution.
 Many gems are quite complex because they need to handle all possible use cases and that level of complexity and other dependencies might not be necessary for your app.</p>